-We generalize the model by allowing the consumer to consider other salient neighborhood amenities (besides air quality) that increase with distance to the point source, and by relaxing assumptions on the functional forms of utility and the price of air quality.
+We generalize the model by relaxing assumptions on the functional forms of utility and the price of air quality.
 In equilibrium, households sort into different air quality levels based on their willingness to pay for positively correlated amenities.
 We replicate the first two results from our more parametric model: low-income households are exposed to greater pollution exposure and also greater hidden pollution exposure.
 Our third result does not always generalize, although both the physical pollution dissipation process and declining marginal utility will work towards the third result holding.